Peter V'landys

+Peter V'landys is an Australian sports administrator.
+He was the chief executive and a board member of Racing NSW as well as the chairman of the Australian Rugby League Commission (ARLC), the governing body of the National Rugby League (NRL).
+V'landys has been labelled as Australia's "greatest sports administrator" by several high-profile personalities including Australian businessman Mark Bouris AM, rugby league commentator Matthew Johns and ARLC Commissioner Peter Beattie.

-Horse Racing administration
+Horse racing administration

 Equine influenza outbreak

-In mid-2007, the racing industry was brought to a standstill as a result of an outbreak of equine influenza.
+In mid-2007 the racing industry was brought to a standstill as a result of an outbreak of equine influenza.
 New South Wales was the worst affected state with all racing cancelled and the movement of all horses prohibited indefinitely.

 V'landys assumed responsibility for the overall co-ordination of the industry's response to this crisis, and developed and implemented contingency plans to counter the effects of the outbreak, including negotiating a $235 million rescue package.

-He also lobbied NSW ministers for the provision of further financial assistance which resulted in the provision of a $7.5 million grants scheme and the establishment of a special mortgage deferment scheme and a further one-off grant to help promote the industry following the resumption of normal racing activities.
+He also lobbied New South Wales ministers for the provision of further financial assistance which resulted in the provision of a $7.5 million grants scheme and the establishment of a special mortgage deferment scheme and a further one-off grant to help promote the industry following the resumption of normal racing activities.

 World Youth Day negotiations

 Following the government's announcement that the World Youth Day 2008 would be held in Sydney and centred at Randwick Racecourse, V'landys coordinated the industry's planning for the use of the racecourse and the disruption which would be caused to the racing industry.
 This included negotiating a $40 million compensation package for the racing industry.